AnnaAWojtowicz/AnnaAWojtowicz/README.md

 ### 👩‍💻 About Me:
 - 💪 I'm a FED-student
 - 🔭 I’m currently working on a website with recipes by ingrendients generator 🍜
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning TypeScript
 - 💬 Ask me about ... if I want to work with you!
 - 📫 How to reach me: [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-blue?logo=linkedin&logoColor=white&style=flat-square)](https://www.linkedin.com/in/anna-agnieszka-wojtowicz/)